davidosomething/dotfiles/README.md

       `vim/after/syntax/gitcommit.vim`.
 - `python/`
     - Never `sudo pip`.
 Set up a [pyenv], and use a [pyenv-virtualenv].
-- `ruby/`
-    - Never `sudo gem`.
-Set up a [chruby] env first, and then you can install gems into the userspace local to the active ruby env.
 - `vim/`
     - If `curl` and `git` are available, [vim-plug](https://github.com/junegunn/vim-plug) can automatically